-What is it about summer?
-Every year, I feel like I enter a wormhole in the beginning of June and SNAP, just like that, it’s a week until school begins.
-It’s mind-blowing how every year we get older, time seems to whoosh by us at an exponentially faster rate.
+Lately, you may be feeling like time is flying.
+I feel like I started the beginning of the year fresh and SNAP, just like that my list of things to do seems bigger than ever.
 When time flies, it’s very easy to put off what we define as important to us.
 Tomorrow.
 Next week.
 Next year.
 We are always delaying, procrastinating, putting-off.
 Our to-do lists lengthen, and they are often abandoned altogether as we enter cognitive overload and begin to cope by ignoring or giving up.
 Instead of putting it off, we pretend we never meant to do it in the first place.

 The trouble is, when we set these to-dos and goals, we often do so without any accountability at all.
 Only the most diligent of us can stay so accountable to only ourselves.
 Without someone gently tapping our shoulder and checking in to see how things are going and what they can do to help us reach our goal, we often peter out until our goals are just a foggy memory.